FREE WHOLE FOODS

-I love browsing at thrift shops for clothing and housewares, and here in Ohio I've been lucky enough to find TONS of Goodwill stores.
+I love browsing at thrift shops for clothing and housewares, and most places I've lived, I've been lucky enough to find TONS of Goodwill stores.
 It's so fun to walk in not knowing what you'll find and I’ve taken found a few unexpected treasures on Goodwill trips in the past!
 (Take a peek at some of my latest Goodwill finds)

 Aside from the thrill of the hunt, Goodwill shopping is a great way to save money, especially if you follow these insider tips . . .